These days everybody is talking about design thinking and user experience (UX) - but what does it really mean and why is it essential?

 The point is to be open and present while understanding the human for optimal success.
 AdvisorEngine® wants to be a resource to help you succeed by integrating design thinking methodology into your practice.
 Together we can solve complex problems and find desirable solutions to enhance every client experience.

-If you have been considering adding new technology to create great client experiences, I also recommend that you read Top 5 Reasons Why You Should Digitize Your Financial Advisory Firm to make sure you are embracing technology.
+If you have been considering adding new technology to create great client experiences, I also recommend that you read this article to make sure you are embracing technology.